The Lost Voices: Festival of Nature-Writing and the Outdoors – CANCELLED

 Saturday 13 & Sunday 14 June 2020, Frederick Douglass Building, Newcastle University

 Nature Writing has never been so urgent.
-Writings about landscape, animals and climate interrogate how humans interact with the natural world, and influence our behaviour.
-But since its emergence as a genre in the late eighteenth century, nature-writing has arguably been dominated by the voice of the ‘lone, enraptured male’.
+Writings about landscape, animals and climate, and descriptions of sport, science, adventure, and outdoor leisure, all interrogate how humans interact with the natural world, and influence our behaviour.
+But since its emergence as a genre in the late eighteenth century, writing about nature and the outdoors has arguably been dominated by the voice of the ‘lone, enraptured male’.
 In this period of climate emergency, we need to hear different voices, articulating the diversity of experiences, values, and meanings attached to the natural world – and suggesting new models for the relationship between humanity and nature.

 The Lost Voices festival will restore prominence to individuals and groups whose representations of the natural world have been over-shadowed by those of the white middle-class male tourist.
 Through readings, panel discussions, workshops, and lectures, The Lost Voices festival will showcase the voices of women writers, working-class writers, BAME writers; writers about illness, disability, childhood, sexuality and gender; and writers unveiling the historical and contemporary politics of nature-writing.
 The festival will also launch the new AHRC network, ‘Women In The Hills’, whose events through 2020 and 2021 will explore the factors that hinder and improve women’s access to wild environments.

 Lectures by Helen Mort, Rose George and Kathryn Aalto